merv1n34k/CalenBOT/README.md

 where option `-f` is a short version of `--fill-none-values`, which will prompt to fill missing values for some schedule info, such as links or teacher's info.

+After that, if you want to add particular group to _approved groups_ i.e. groups that can use this bot you need to:

+1. be at least a member of this group
+2. In this group send `/enable` command which will activate bot.
+3. It is also recommended to send `/commands` command that will update BotMenuButtom, where you can see all bot's commands by pressing `/`.
+4. Your bot is set.
+Users can send bot their commands, admins can control bot's behavior and _You_, as an owner of the bot, have all the commands + commands to enable/disable this bot in group + start/stop scheduler

 ## Config

+***ATTENTION!!!*** This bot was made specifically for certain website html structure, if you want to use this bot for your own purpose you may need to adapt `extract_and_save_schedule` to your website.
+I might add a more user friendly way to handle this issue

 All configuration should be done in a `config.py` file, see `example_config.py` where you can simply put your desired values, or use default ones.
-So, to set up configuration on *NIX systems you can run:
+So, to create configuration file on *NIX systems you can run:

 ```bash
 cp example_config.py config.py
 ```

 And set all your configs in this file.
-In particural, for this bot to work you must provide the following values:
+In particular, for this bot to work you *must* provide the following values:
 * AUTH_TOKEN: your bot token
-* ADMIN_USER_ID: the user_id of a person who may control the bot or list of users
+* OVERLORD_USER_ID: the user_id of a person who may control the bot
 * URL: the url for the website with your schedule in <table> tags

 Other parameters are set by default, but you can change them if you need to. (see `example_config.py` for all available parameters)